unlhcc/crane-modules/README.md

 How to update:
 -------------

-The workflow is to create a new branch for each package to be added, which will then later get merged into the master branch.
+The workflow is to create a new branch for each module file to be added/changed, which will then later get merged into the master branch.

 If you don't have a copy of the repo, clone it first: